CP1401/Practicals/prac_01/README.md

 You have to do your own work in order to achieve the learning outcomes.
 However, it's still really helpful and good practice to work with others to understand problems and to discuss solutions.
 You **are allowed** to talk with others about these things... you just can't go too far.
-Communication is a big part of IT and it helps to know a little about who you are communicating with.
+Communication is a big part of IT, and it helps to know a little about who you are communicating with.

 So, we're going to do this together **on Slack**.
+(If you're in a face-to-face practical class with other students, please work together and do this with one or two people near you!)

-*Introduce yourself in Slack* including your name and what you like that starts with the same first letter (e.g. "I'm Yasmin and I like yachting") and also add where you are studying from.
+**Introduce yourself in Slack** including your name and what you like that starts with the same first letter (e.g. "I'm Yasmin and I like yachting") and also add where you are studying from and any other interesting details you're happy to share.
+Thanks!

-Record your answers for the below questions in a simple text file, `questions.txt`.
+Record your answers for each of the below questions in a simple text file, `questions.txt`.
+You can use Notepad or any suitable program for creating your work file.

 ## Logic Exercise